 We undertook an exhaustive literature review to find all possible heritability point estimates and associated measures of sampling variance (e.g., standard errors, confidence or credibility intervals) for scleractinian corals by canvassing two major research databases: Google Scholar and Web of Science.
 Keyword searches were conducted in October 2020 to identify all studies reporting heritability estimates for corals, and/or their associated symbionts.
 We searched for studies using the keywords and Booleans: “heritability” AND “coral” OR “familial effects” AND “coral”.
 We found a total of 16 studies reporting heritability and one study with heritability estimates that could be extracted from the published data.
 We then mined the references cited within each paper from the initial search to identify two additional studies reporting heritability estimates.
 We contacted some study authors when text alluded to heritability estimates, but values were not reported in the final manuscript, all of whom kindly contributed those heritability estimates to our analysis.
 Where possible, we selected single heritability estimates calculated using a fixed effect of temperature or other treatment, rather than taking multiple heritability estimates calculated by splitting the data by each treatment.
 Many of the studies report multiple heritability estimates for the same or similar traits.
 For five studies (Lohr and Patterson 2017; Kirk et al. 2018; Wright et al. 2019; Zhang et al. 2019; Manzello et al. 2019), we selected one representative heritability estimate when there were multiple and highly related h2 estimates (e.g., Kaplan-Meier survival and percent survival; symbiont abundance and chlorophyll A content; total linear extension and net buoyant weight).
 Finally, we extracted both broad-sense (H2) and narrow-sense (h2) heritability estimates for the same trait where both were reported together in order to examine differences between H2 vs. h2; however, this occurred only for a single study (Carlon et al. 2011).

-The above resulted in a total of 103 unique heritability estimates.
-Of these, eight estimates were further excluded on the basis of statistical issues for one of two reasons: (1) there was insufficient variation in relatedness among individuals to properly assess heritability (one study with one estimate), or (2) there was insufficient or expected null variation in the phenotype being examined (two studies, with one and six estimates each).
+The above resulted in a total of 103 unique heritability values estimated using a number of methods (see Supplementary Materials Text S1 for a detailed description of the different methods used); however, heritability was not dependent on the heritability model used (see Supplementary Code Documentation C).
+Of the 103 total estimates, eight were further excluded on the basis of statistical issues for one of two reasons: (1) there was insufficient variation in relatedness among individuals to properly assess heritability (one study with one estimate), or (2) there was insufficient or expected null variation in the phenotype being examined (two studies, with one and six estimates each).
 The latter was the case when studies estimated heritabilities associated with coral mortality or bleaching while in ambient conditions, which results in little to no phenotypic variation from which to calculate narrow-sense heritability (i.e., none of the corals bleached or died).
 This left 95 unique and valid heritability estimates from 19 studies.

 Pre-processing